metasloth/metasloth.github.io/_drafts/2017-03-10-discord-bot-with-node.md

 This post will cover every step needed to get up and running with your own Discord bot.

->This tutorial assumes minimal knowledge of node.js.
-All of the code used can be found in [this repository](www.google.com).
+*This tutorial assumes minimal knowledge of node.js.
+All of the code used can be found in [this repository](www.google.com).*

-## Creating a Discord Application
+### Creating a Discord Application

 First you'll need to create a Discord app.
-Head over to https://discordapp.com/developers/applications/me and create a new app
+Head over to [this site](https://discordapp.com/developers/applications/me) and create a new app.

-## Configuring our Node.js Project
+### Configuring our Node.js Project

 Head over to the directory for your project and run `npm init`.
 Next we'll install the npm packages needed for this project: